anjunatl/dotfiles/README.md

 * In case you mess up ~/.oh-my-zsh, it's just a git repo - just "git reset --hard" then re-run "install.sh"
 * To search history in terminal, use CTRL+R
 * To use the Command Pallete in Sublime, use CTRL+SHIFT+P

+Handling Forks
+---
+* The master branch should be kept generic and should be pushed to both GitHub & the private repo
+* The work/personal/whatever branch should only be pushed to the private repo
+* Changes in master should be merged into the private branch

 Personal Preferences